avtanshgupta/MDE.Learn.Chatbot/README.md

 - Use Python 3.10+ and create a virtualenv.
 - Before opening a PR, run tests and linters:
   - Lint: `ruff check .`
-- Keep README and config tables in sync with code changes.
+- Keep README and config summary in sync with code changes.

 ## Key Concepts, Links, and Acknowledgments